Old Bay Seasoning

 A wooden bowl filled with seasoned breadcrumbs and a metal spoon on a tiled surface.

 We love this smoky, savory spice blend at my house.
-These are some of my favorite ways to use it!
+Here are some of my favorite ways to use it:

-Mix it into avocado mayo for a delicious sandwich spread.
+Mix it into avocado oil mayo for a delicious sandwich spread.

-Try it with corn on the cob, roasted potatoes, French fries, or other vegetable sides.
+Try it on corn on the cob, roasted potatoes, French fries, or other vegetable sides.

 If you enjoyed this spice blend, be sure to try these other reader-favorites.

-We love this Greek seasoning blend on grilled chicken and in salad dressings.
+This Greek seasoning blend is fantastic on grilled chicken and in salad dressings, and this Italian seasoning is perfect for any Italian dish.

 If you’re craving Mexican flavors, give this fajita seasoning a try!